GenderAvenger is an online activist community dedicated to ensuring women are always part of the public dialog because women’s voices count.

-The Director’s Intern will work with the GA Team to develop a strategy to take advantage of this interest and take responsibility for the launch of a GA MeetUp network over the summer.
+The Director’s Intern will work with the GA Team to develop a strategy to take advantage of off line interest and take responsibility for specific events.
 Aspects of the internship:

-- There will be regularly scheduled meetings with GA Founder, Gina Glantz.
+- There will be regularly scheduled in person or skype meetings with GA Founder, Gina Glantz.

 - The intern will participate in GA Team conference calls to gain an understanding of the ongoing activities of the organization.